LCmaggielam/poc-prefect/README.md

 # Advantage comparing to Airflow
-More clear UI, Some settings can be change and set up without coding(user-friendly for user dont have coding knowledge)
+More clear UI, Some settings can be change and set up without coding(user-friendly for user dont have coding knowledge) The Databricks token can be encrypted by using the block function in Prefect Server